MarlinFirmware/Configurations/config/examples/WASP/PowerWASP/README.md

 ## USB and SDCARD Firmware flashing for the ARDUINO ATMEGA 2560 and ADK

-The bootloader looks for byte in eeprom at address 0x3FF:
+The bootloader looks for byte in EEPROM at address 0x3FF:

 - If it is set to 0xF0 bootloader will look for a bin file on the sdcard named firmware.bin and use it to flash the firmware then reset the byte to 0xFF so it